 Splitting up product teams

 Before splitting your product teams, it’s important to think about the “why?”
 Why do you want to split up the product team?
 What’s the need behind that?

-Having clear boundaries and clear ownership are one of the most important reasons why product teams should be split up.
-However, for at least 6 months a product team needs to maintain the same structure to make sure you make the best decision and to know what to adjust.
+Having clear boundaries and clear ownership is one of the most important reasons why product teams should be split up.
+However, for at least 6 months a product team needs to maintain the same structure to make sure you make the best decision and know what to adjust.